-This post is a companion to Losing Muscle Mass As You Age, an article I wrote for Eats With Grace, the website and blog of Grace Rivers, RD., LDN, CDCES.
-Grace has spent many years counseling people with diabetes as a dietitian and Certified Diabetes Educator.
-She shares her expertise via her blog and nutrition content writing.
+This post is a companion to Losing Muscle Mass As You Age, an article I wrote for the website of Grace Rivers, RD, LDN, CDCES.

 Can proper nutrition keep you from losing muscle mass?
 Experts agree that quality protein is essential to building muscle.
-But anabolic resistance can prevent your body from using dietary proteins to make new muscle tissue or repair existing lean mass.

 Banking lean tissue through strength training, aka resistance exercise, gradually changes body composition and improves strength and function at any age.